jdvcDev/jbrik/README.md

 # JBRIK
 My adaptation of a Rubiks Cube solving robot.
+Intended as a hobby exercise in RaspberryPi, Python and GIT.

 # Background/Components
 Rubiks cube solving robot built from Legos, Raspberry Pi 3, Dexter BrickPi3, solved and controlled using libraries written in Python 2.7